scraed/TheMomentGauge/README.md

 ### 4. Install JAX

 JAX is a required dependency for Moment Gauge.
 Follow the instructions below to install JAX with or without GPU support.
-Please refer to the [official JAX installation guide](https://github.com/google/jax#installation) for more instructions on installing JAX.
 You could use the latest version of JAX, but we have only tested the code on JAX 0.4.1.
 Please report to us if the code does not campatible with the latest version of JAX.

 #### CPU Installation